 B is for Business

 While there’s a giant matrix of stories you can tell to sell, influence, educate or motivate your listeners/readers to action, let’s start with what many consider a gold standard.
-These are the six basic story types proposed by Annette Simmons, a noted authority on storytelling in business circumstances.
+These are the six basic story types proposed by Annette Simmons, a noted authority on storytelling in business settings.

 1. Who I am stories